shubham12412/data-intensive-application-book-reading/ch-2-Data-Models-and-Query-Languages.md

 In the examples just given, all the vertices in a graph represent the same kind of thing (people, web pages, or road junctions, respectively).
 However, graphs are not limited to such homogeneous data: an equally powerful use of graphs is to provide a consistent way of storing completely different types of objects in a single datastore.
 For example, Facebook maintains a single graph with many different types of vertices and edges: vertices represent people, locations, events, checkins, and comments made by users; edges indicate which people are friends with each other, which checkin happened in which location, who commented on which post, who attended which event, and so on [35].

+***There are several different, but related, ways of structuring and querying data in graphs.
+In this section we will discuss the property graph model (implemented by Neo4j, Titan, and InfiniteGraph) and the triple-store model (implemented by Datomic, AllegroGraph, and others)***.
+We will look at three declarative query languages for graphs: Cypher, SPARQL, and Datalog.
+Similar concepts appear in other graph query languages such as Gremlin [36] and graph processing frameworks like Pregel (see Chapter 10).

+## Property Graphs

+In the property graph model, each vertex consists of:

+1) A unique identifier
+2) A set of outgoing edges
+3) A set of incoming edges
+4) A collection of properties (key-value pairs)

+Each edge consists of:

+1) A unique identifier
+2) The vertex at which the edge starts (the tail vertex)
+3) The vertex at which the edge ends (the head vertex)
+4) A label to describe the kind of relationship between the two vertices
+5) A collection of properties (key-value pairs)

+You can think of a graph store as consisting of two relational tables, one for vertices and one for edges, as shown in Example 2-2 (this schema uses the PostgreSQL json datatype to store the properties of each vertex or edge).
+The head and tail vertex are stored for each edge; if you want the set of incoming or outgoing edges for a vertex, you can query the edges table by head_vertex or tail_vertex, respectively.

+Representing a property graph using a relational schema

+`
+CREATE TABLE vertices (
+    vertex_id   integer PRIMARY KEY,
+    properties  json
+);

+CREATE TABLE edges (
+    edge_id     integer PRIMARY KEY,
+    tail_vertex integer REFERENCES vertices (vertex_id),
+    head_vertex integer REFERENCES vertices (vertex_id),
+    label       text,
+    properties  json
+);

+CREATE INDEX edges_tails ON edges (tail_vertex);
+CREATE INDEX edges_heads ON edges (head_vertex);
+`

+A subset of the data in Figure 2-5, represented as a Cypher query

+`
+CREATE
+  (NAmerica:Location {name:'North America', type:'continent'}),
+  (USA:Location      {name:'United States', type:'country'  }),
+  (Idaho:Location    {name:'Idaho',         type:'state'    }),
+  (Lucy:Person       {name:'Lucy' }),
+  (Idaho) -[:WITHIN]->  (USA)  -[:WITHIN]-> (NAmerica), (Lucy)  -[:BORN_IN]-> (Idaho)
+`

+Cypher query to find people who emigrated from the US to Europe

+`
+MATCH
+  (person) -[:BORN_IN]->  () -[:WITHIN*0..]-> (us:Location {name:'United States'}),
+  (person) -[:LIVES_IN]-> () -[:WITHIN*0..]-> (eu:Location {name:'Europe'})
+RETURN person.name
+`

+`
+he query can be read as follows:

+Find any vertex (call it person) that meets both of the following conditions:

+1. person has an outgoing BORN_IN edge to some vertex.
+From that vertex, you can follow a chain of outgoing WITHIN edges until eventually you reach a vertex of type Location, whose name property is equal to "United States".

+2. That same person vertex also has an outgoing LIVES_IN edge.
+Following that edge, and then a chain of outgoing WITHIN edges, you eventually reach a vertex of type Location, whose name property is equal to "Europe".

+For each such person vertex, return the name property.
+`

+----------------------------------------------------------------summary-----------------------------------------------

+Historically, data started out being represented as one big tree (the hierarchical model), but that wasn’t good for representing many-to-many relationships, so the relational model was invented to solve that problem.
+More recently, developers found that some applications don’t fit well in the relational model either.
+New nonrelational “NoSQL” datastores have diverged in two main directions:

+1) Document databases target use cases where data comes in self-contained documents and relationships between one document and another are rare.

+2) Graph databases go in the opposite direction, targeting use cases where anything is potentially related to everything.

+All three models (document, relational, and graph) are widely used today, and each is good in its respective domain.
+One model can be emulated in terms of another model—for example, graph data can be represented in a relational database—but the result is often awkward.
+That’s why we have different systems for different purposes, not a single one-size-fits-all solution.

+One thing that document and graph databases have in common is that they typically don’t enforce a schema for the data they store, which can make it easier to adapt applications to changing requirements.
+However, your application most likely still assumes that data has a certain structure; it’s just a question of whether the schema is explicit (enforced on write) or implicit (assumed on read).

+Each data model comes with its own query language or framework, and we discussed several examples: SQL, MapReduce, MongoDB’s aggregation pipeline, Cypher, SPARQL, and Datalog.
+We also touched on CSS and XSL/XPath, which aren’t database query languages but have interesting parallels.